Day 37 of our 99-day journey to FASDay and the last of our Myths just may be the most important Fact.

 There is always hope.

 But what do we mean by hope?
 We have to provide acceptance and accommodations for differences.
 We have to change our perception of this false ideal of typical or normal.
-But we also need to let women and Society know there are interventions for children born with Fetal Alcohol Spectrum Disorder and there are many paths to success.
+There is no typical or normal.
+We also need to let women and Society know there are ways to support individuals with Fetal Alcohol Spectrum Disorder and there are many paths to success.
+Some start early, before birth and when young … but adults with FASD who received a diagnosis later in life have said that receiving their diagnosis helped them understand who they were and find the supports they needed.
+So while we encourage early intervention, it is never too late.
+There will be more about success for adults later in the series.

 The importance of early identification is highlighted by findings that an early diagnosis is one of the strongest predictors of more positive outcomes for these individuals.